w3f/polkadot-wiki/docs/contributing.md

 ## How to Contribute

-Contributing to the wiki is easy with a GitHub account.
-Every page is a MarkDown file, which is a [very easy to learn](https://guides.github.com/features/mastering-markdown/) syntax extension to plain text that makes creating links, rendering images, and nice-looking formatting simple.
+You can contribute to the wiki on the [w3f/polkadot-wiki GitHub repository](https://github.com/w3f/polkadot-wiki).
+Every page is a MarkDown file, which is a
+[very easy to learn](https://guides.github.com/features/mastering-markdown/) syntax extension to plain text that makes creating links, rendering images, and nice-looking formatting simple.